SakshiSinghal984/Real-time-Job-Analytics-Portal/README.md

 It is an real-time Job Analytics Portal that shows different charts based on different parameters to help job seekers gain knowledge about job market.
 For this, I have created a website on Netlify that contains all the visualizations and charts  according to the conditions or tasks given.
 For the Dataset, I have downloaded it from Kaggle named "jobs_descriptions.csv".
-The link to my entire Internship tasks and and training project(Netlify URL) is https://realtimejobportalvizzz.netlify.app/